 Dehydroepiandrosterone (DHEA) and its sulfate levels decline dramatically with age.
 Despite optimism for the role of DHEA supplementation in older people, most controlled trials failed to show any major benefits.

 Pregnenolone is the precursor of all known steroid hormones.
 As with DHEA, its levels decline with age.
 Studies in the 1940s showed its safety and benefits in people with arthritis, but additional studies failed to show any beneficial effects on memory and muscle strength.

 Levels of GH and its peripheral endocrine hormone (IGF-1) decline with age.
 GH replacement in older people sometimes increases muscle mass but does not increase muscle strength (although it may in malnourished people).
 Adverse effects (eg, carpal tunnel syndrome, arthralgias, water retention) are very common.
 GH may have a role in the short-term treatment of some undernourished older patients, but in critically ill undernourished patients GH increases mortality.
 Secretagogues that stimulate GH production in a more physiologic pattern may improve benefit and decrease risk.

 Levels of melatonin, a hormone produced by the pineal gland, also decline with aging.
 This decline may play an important role in the loss of circadian rhythms with aging.
-Estrogen replacement in older women is discussed in Menopause: Hormone therapy.
-Testosterone replacement in older men is discussed in Male Reproductive Endocrinology and Related Disorders: Testosterone replacement therapy (TRT).
+Estrogen replacement in older women is see Hormone therapy.
+Testosterone replacement in older men is see Testosterone replacement therapy (TRT).

 Last full review/revision February 2013 by John E. Morley, MB, BCh